Last updated on February 20th, 2026

 For the past 12+ years, I have owned an all-natural specialty bakery converting conventional recipes to gluten free, vegan, wholesome, etc. Read more about it here.

-- Gluten-free baked goods have a shorter shelf-life than conventional baked goods and dry out faster.
-Store in airtight container on counter 1-2 days.
-The refrigerator tends to dry them out more, so it is best to freeze up to 6 months.
+- Shelf Life: Specialty baked goods dry out faster and have a shorter shelf-life than conventional baked goods.
+Store in airtight container on counter a maximum of 2-3 days.
+The refrigerator will dry out specialty baked goods, so it is best to freeze up to 6 months.

 Equipment